LoyolaChicagoCode/clickcounter-android-kotlin/README.md

 # Running the Application

-In Android Studio: `Run > Run ClickCounter`
+In Android Studio: `Run > Run app`

 # Running the Tests

+In Android Studio:

+* `View > Tool Windows > Build Variants`
+* `Test Artifact: Unit Tests`
+* right-click on `app/java/edu.luc.etl.cs313 (test)`, then choose `Run Tests in edu.luc.etl.cs313`

 ## Unit tests including out-of-emulator system tests using Robolectric

-    $ gradle --info unitTest
+Click on

+You can also use Gradle:

+    $ ./gradlew testDebug

 You can view the resulting test reports in HTML by opening this file in your browser:

-    ClickCounter/build/reports/tests/index.html
+    app/build/reports/tests/debug/index.html

 ## Android instrumentation tests (in-emulator/device system tests)

+In Android Studio:

+* `View > Tool Windows > Build Variants`
+* `Test Artifact: Android Instrumentation Tests`
-In Android Studio, right-click on `ClickCounter/src/instrumentTest/java/.../ClickCounterActivityTest`, then choose `Run ClickCounterActivityTest`
+* right-click on `app/java/edu...clickcounter (androidTest)`, then choose `Run Tests in edu...`

 You can also use Gradle:

-    $ gradle connectedAndroidTest
+    $ ./gradlew connectedDebugAndroidTest